dave-kennedy/Knockoff/README.md

 If you want a property that is computed from another property, use the `KO.listen` function:

-    var model = {
-        name: 'Dave',
-        level: 10,
-        strength: 5
-    };

-    KO.bind(model);

-    KO.listen('level', function () {
+    KO.listen('name', function () {
-        model.strength = model.level / 2;
+        alert('Hi, ' + model.name + '!');
     });

 The first argument to `KO.listen` is the name of a property to listen for changes on and the second argument is a callback function.
-In the example above, whenever the `level` property changes the callback will be executed and the `strength` property will be updated.
+In the example above, whenever the `name` property changes the callback will be executed and the user will be alerted.

 You can tell `KO.listen` to listen on any number of properties like so:

-    KO.listen(['level', 'beardLength'], function () {
+    KO.listen(['level', 'undead'], function () {
-        model.strength = (model.level / 2) + model.beardLength;
+        model.attributes.strength = model.level / 2;

+        if (model.undead) {
+            model.attributes.strength--;
+        }
     });

-This way, any time `level` or `beardLength` changes the callback will be executed and `strength` will be updated.
+This way, any time `level` or `undead` changes the callback will be executed and `strength` will be updated.

-The callback function receives the event object as the argument, the details of which contain the name of the property that changed, the new value and the old value:
+The callback function receives an event as the argument, the details of which contain the name of the property that changed, the new value and the old value:

-    KO.listen(['skills.programming.ranks', 'skills.alligatorWrestling.ranks', 'skills.underwaterBasketWeaving.ranks'], function (event) {
+    KO.listen('race', function (event) {
         alert(event.detail.mapping + ' was ' + event.detail.oldValue + ' but now is ' + event.detail.newValue);
     });

 You can also tell `KO.listen` to listen for changes on any property that matches a regular expression.
 In this case, the callback function also receives an array containing the matched results as the second argument.

-    KO.listen(/skills\.(.*)\.ranks/, function (event, match) {
+    KO.listen(/skills\.(.*)\.day/, function (event, match) {
         var skill = match[1];

-        model.skills[skill].skillMod = model.skills[skill].skillMod - event.detail.oldValue + event.detail.newValue;
+        model.skills[skill].night = model.skills[skill].day * 2;
+    });

+###Validation

+Use the `KO.validate` function to add validation rules to properties:

+    KO.validate('level', function (value) {
+        return value !== '' && !isNaN(value);
+    });

+The first argument to `KO.validate` is the name of a property to validate and the second argument is a callback function.
+The callback should return true if the value passes validation and false otherwise.
+This rule forces `level` to be numeric.

+You can add the same validation rule to several properties like this:

+    KO.validate(['attributes.strength', 'attributes.wisdom', 'attributes.charisma'], function (value) {
+        return value >= 0 && value <= 100;
     });

 ###Defining your own getters and setters